boryas/clitools/README.md

     usage
 ```

-With the invocation:
+After installing with its `make install`, with the invocation:
-`rcli example/bote new foo`
-rcli will find the `run` file in example/bote/new and execute it.
+`rcli bote new foo` rcli will find the `run` file in
-but with
-`rcli example/bote new -h`
+`example/bote/new` and execute it.
+But with `rcli bote new -h` rcli will
-rcli will print out example/bote/new/help.
+print out `example/bote/new/help`.